Alexandre-T/casguard/README.md

 Step 2: Enable the Bundle
 -------------------------

-For **Symfony 3.4+**, enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file of your project:
+Enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file of your project:

 ```php